 Additionally, you may choose if the requester is automatically added as a team owner.

-By enabling these three governance policies at the template level you better manage the team creation process in your organization.
+By enabling these three governance policies at the template level, you manage better the team creation process in your organization.
 You do not completely restrict users from creating new teams.
 Instead, you provide them with the right tools to collaborate better and guide them within Teams.

 Learn more about Microsoft Teams collaboration templates by SalesTim.